-The St Clair Green Giants will participate in the the Great Lakes Summer Collegiate League for the upcoming 2017 season.
-The team is comprised of players from American colleges as well as members from the Saints baseball team.
+The St. Clair Green Giants will participate in the Great Lakes Summer Collegiate League for the upcoming season.
+The team is comprised of players from American colleges as well as members from the Saints.
 They will play a schedule of 42 games in 52 days.

-Windsor currently has two professional and one semi-professional sports organization in the city.
-The Windsor Stars soccer club and the Windsor Express basketball organization and the Windsor Spitfires Ontario Hockey League franchise.
+Windsor currently has two professional and one semi-professional sports organizations in the city – the Windsor Stars soccer club, the Windsor Express basketball organization and the Windsor Spitfires Ontario Hockey League franchise.

 The St. Clair Green Giants will be the first semi-professional baseball team in Windsor-Essex County and the second in the province.

-Labute said the motivation behind starting the team in Windsor came from the president of the GLSCL Jim DaSana, who had always expressed interest in starting a team in Windsor, a city which has a history of winning baseball championships.
+Labute said the motivation behind starting the team in Windsor came from the president of the GLSCL, Jim DaSana, who had always expressed interest in starting a team in Windsor, a city with a history of winning baseball championships.

 “The Windsor Chiefs, Windsor Selects, Windsor Stars,Tecumseh Thunder they’ve won championships and continued our great tradition for 30-40 years,” said Labute.“We’re hoping to bring the closest thing to a minor league franchise here to Windsor… the highest calibre possible, the best players that we can secure.”

 The Green Giants will play all 21 of their home games at Lacasse Park in Tecumseh.